JMyrtil/reading-notes/Learning Mark Down.md

 - **Headings**

-Headings are annotated with the # and anything that follows will become large bold words.
+Headings are annotated with the # symbol and anything that follows will become large bold words.

 - **Bold**

 Words can be made bold with the ** ** and __ __ symbol with whichever wording between them.

+- **Bulletin**

+To make a bulletin or unordered list the - symbol will be used.

+- **Ordered List**

+To make an ordered list or numerical bulletin use numbers prior the text.